ilylabs/ilylabs.github.io/_posts/2025-06-21-how-to-ai-litrev.md

 The video provides a direct and practical approach, showcasing how to integrate various digital tools to streamline the initial stages of your literature review.

+If you want a local-first companion workflow for turning meetings and interviews into searchable notes, see [Distill](/posts/2026-04-09-distill-local-transcription/).

 ## Why This Workflow Works

 The goal is not to replace critical reading.
 It is to make the first pass faster, more systematic, and easier to repeat when you are entering a new topic.
 By combining search, mapping, summarization, and reference management, the workflow helps you move from a broad question to a focused reading list much faster.